alatiera/gnome-podcasts/.gitlab/issue_templates/Epic.md

 # Requirements
 <!--
-What does the solution needs to ensure for being succesful?
+What does the solution needs to ensure for being successful?

 For example:
 * Work on small form factors and touch